gmednick/DeepenAnalytics/content/home/hero.md

 ****

 Deepen Analytics is a full stop shop for your data science needs.
 Our team can help you develop custom analytic tools, including responsive dashboards and streamlined workflows.
-Our backgrounds are in chemistry and biology but we will welcome any type of data.
+Our backgrounds are in chemistry and biology but we are fundamentally problem solvers that welcome any type of data.

 We work with companies, institutions and individual researchers on a contract basis.
 No idea is too big and no job is too small!